 What is 304 Stainless Steel?

-304 stainless steel is one of the most widely used grades of stainless steel in a variety of applications such as kitchen appliances, industrial equipment, and building components.
-It contains about 18% chromium and 8% nickel, which makes it slightly different from 18-10 stainless steel.
-The addition of manganese to 304 stainless steel further enhances its strength and machinability, making it a versatile choice for different manufacturing processes.
+304 stainless steel is one of the most widely used grades of stainless steel, used in a variety of applications, including kitchen appliances, industrial equipment, and building components.
+It contains approximately 18% chromium and 8% nickel, making it slightly different from 18-10 stainless steel.
+Is 304 stainless steel the same as 18-10?
+In fact, 304 typically has a slightly lower nickel content.
+The addition of manganese further enhances 304 stainless steel’s strength and workability, making it a versatile choice for a variety of manufacturing processes.

 What are the advantages and disadvantages of 304 stainless steel?